jrddp/Big-Ideas-Final-Project/README.md

 > Includes population estimates from 2015.
 #### Metric 2: Public Art
 - [Pittsburgh Public Art](https://data.wprdc.org/dataset/city-of-pittsburgh-public-art)
+> Information on every art project in Pittsburgh, including the neighborhood they are in and their art type.

 ## Abstract
 #### Metric 1: Safety